Song of the Prairies

 Review:

-After that, with the advent of Sibelius, and other computer programmes, I knew that we needed to get the work typeset.
-It was too huge an undertaking for me, so in 2019, our daughter Paula began typsetting it, but realising the enormity of the task, handed it over to our son-in-law’s cousin, Paul Trippett, to complete.
-Finally, we asked our cellist/conductor friend, Lee Armstrong, who is extremely meticulous, musical and totally knowledgeable of all conventions in music, to do a final proof read.
-The typeset score is now complete and totally checked.
-Lee is going to extract the orchestral parts and create a vocal score.
+With the advent of Sibelius, and other computer programmes, I knew that we needed to get Andrew's wonderful work typeset.
+It was too huge an undertaking for me, since I was busy publishing Andrew's later works.
+Many years later, in 2019, our daughter Paula began typsetting it, but realising the enormity of the task, handed it over to our son-in-law’s cousin, Paul Trippett, to complete.
+We then asked our cellist/conductor friend, Lee Armstrong, who is extremely meticulous, musical and totally knowledgeable of all conventions in music, to do a final proofread of the score.
+I then spent many months proofreading the parts with Andrew's original pencil score.

 Have you performed in any of these works or come to watch?